DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 But do not have too high expectations.
 False positives are plenty, especially when shadows are present.
 Same with not detecting a cat when one sits right there.
-Config allows for some improvements and the AI model will likely get better with time too.
+Config allows for some improvements and the AI model will likely get better with time too.<br>

 Open source, written in Python and JavaScript.